 Distant noises, footsteps, two men feeling their way into a song on skeletal piano.
 Complaining about the piano, they notice the environing silence:

 "Everybody’s gone – nobody is watching.
 Should we continue when there is no one?"

 Big question.
 Finally, free from background noise, the song is delivered in full.

-A low-flying aircraft passes overhead.
+Low-flying aircraft passes overhead.

 4 Uchida Yuya to Za Furawaazu (Uchida Yuya and the Flowers)

 27-minute long psych free form freak out.
 20 mins. one side, remainder on next.
 Ichiyanagi let loose the reins on budding young psychonauts with the sole stipulation that the piece be titled after Yokoo's signature 1965 poster I Was Dead.

 The central slogan on Yokoo's poster: “Having reached a climax at the age of 29, I was dead".
 Inkling that Ichiyanagi is having a joke at young gun expense.